basthofer/Smsguard/README.md

 # Scambuster by scamjammers

 Scambuster is a tool that uses AI to detect and analyze potential SMS scams.
 It leverages both Node.js and Python to provide a comprehensive solution for SMS analysis.
-This is the backend server/ APIS of scambuster tool
+This is the backend server/ API of scambuster tool.

 ## Prerequisites